rayleizhu/plcc/README.md

 ![data_bag_info.png](https://github.com/rayleizhu/plcc/blob/master/assets/data_bag_info.png "Data bag info")

 Topics:
-* /tf: should containing transformations from each tag to camera.
+* /tf: should contain transformations from each tag to camera.
 You can use [apriltag_ros](https://github.com/AprilRobotics/apriltag_ros) to achieve this goal.
 * /velodyne_points: the topic containing point cloud.
 The name of this topic is depend on the sensor you are using.
 Importantly, you need to change `PCD_FRAME` in `run_all.bash` corrspondingly as the frame point cloud resides in.
 * /zed/zed_node/left/image_rect_color: the topic containing images camera shot.
 Corresponding variable in `run_all.bash` is `IMG_TOPIC`.
 * /zed/zed_node/left/camera_info: the topic containing images camera information (intrinsics, etc.).
 Corresponding variable in `run_all.bash` is `CAM_TOPIC`.

+**Note that**, When you record data, we assume the x axis of LiDAR points to calibration target planes, we use this assumption to figure out correct direction of plane normal (each plane has two-side normals),  see [line 197 of `fit_plane_in_pcd.py`](https://github.com/rayleizhu/plcc/blob/bb4585f6ec41dc94f13e5debccaa03bc42d43b6d/scripts/fit_plane_in_pcd.py#L197).

+### 2.3 Tips
+1. you'd better

 ## 3. How to use our rviz plugin for point cloud patch selection
 hold `ALT`: moving mode